WarpWing/Sidekick/README.md

     export DISCORD_TOKEN="your_token"
     cargo run

-Writes the database to `sidekick.db` in the current directory.
-Override the path with `DATABASE_PATH` if you like.
+Note: Default behavior will have the database write to `sidekick.db` in the current directory.
+Override that path with by exporting `DATABASE_PATH` with a new value.